Submissions

 - ORCID identifier

-- DECLARATION OF CONFLICTS OF INTEREST: Authors must declare whether they have any financial or personal relationships with other individuals or organizations that could bias their work or unduly influence it (employment, honoraria, consultancies, stock ownership, funding support, affiliation with the journal as editor or board member).
-Authors must inform the journal and the editor before completing the submission process.
+Conflict of interest statement: Authors must declare whether they have any financial or personal relationship with other people or organizations that could bias their work or inappropriately influence it (employment, honoraria, consultancies, share ownership, funding grants, affiliation with the journal as editor or committee member).
+Authors must inform the journal and the editor before completing the submission process:

-If there are no conflicts of interest, include the following statement:
+If there is no conflict of interest, include the following text:

 The authors declare that they have no conflicts of interest.

-If there are conflicts of interest, clearly and specifically state the nature of the relationship.
+If there is a conflict of interest, clearly and specifically declare the existing relationship.
 Examples:

-- Author [author name] declares having received funding from [name of the entity] for the development of this research.
+Author [author name] declares having received funding from [entity name] for the development of this research.

-- Author [author name] declares providing consultancy services to [name of the organization], which is related to the subject of the study.
+Author [author name] declares providing consulting services to [organization name], which is related to the subject of the study.

-- Author [author name] declares owning shares in [name of the company].
+Author [author name] declares holding shares in [company name].

-The resulting Word document containing the statement must be uploaded in the “attach/upload files” step during the submission process.
+The resulting Word document containing the statement must be uploaded during the “attach/upload files” step of the submission process.
 The document must be saved in .doc or .docx format.
-Authors’ signatures are not required.
+Author signatures are not required.

 Copyright Notice